 It’s best to inventory your own lifestyle, and even prioritise your needs to help choose your newly adopted home.

 Countries Every Entrepreneur Should Consider

 We live in a time where you can run an online business from just about anywhere.
 The place that is right for you may not be on this list, but hopefully some of these places spark further research and curiosity into similar opportunities, or neighbouring countries that could be a good fit.

 Please keep in mind that this list is likely biased and heavily influenced by my own research and experiences.
 It’s in alphabetical order, there’s no other prioritisation here!

 Am I biased towards the country I live in?
 Definitely.
 Does that make living in Andorra any less awesome for an entrepreneur like myself?
 Definitely not.

-Stunning landscapes aside, Andorra is an interesting place for investors and entrepreneurs to call home.
+Stunning landscapes aside, residency in Andorra is an interesting option for investors and entrepreneurs.
 Many come for reasonable taxation policies and end up staying for breathtaking views and a high quality of life.

 A high-quality yet affordable lifestyle coupled with an easy residence application, Colombia sees its fair share of location independent entrepreneurs.
 Medellín in particular has become a real hot spot in the last decade.

 As long as you can prove that you have US $3500 in income – whether from rent, annuity or interest; you qualify for Colombia’s “Rentista” visa.

 This is a temporary residency visa for 3 years, renewed every 3 years.
 After 5 years it can be converted into a permanent residency visa.